 Dr. Van Cleve has served in various senior federal government legal positions, including Deputy Assistant Attorney General, U.S. Department of Justice (Environment & Natural Resources Division) (1989-1991); Special Counsel to the Secretary of Defense (1989); Chief Minority Counsel, House Select Committee to Investigate Covert Arms Transactions with Iran (1987).
 At the Department of Justice, Dr. Van Cleve supervised the litigation of several hundred civil enforcement cases by a staff of 150 prosecutors.
 He managed the day-to-day litigation of the Exxon Valdez oil spill case, involving a civil claim of about $1 billion.
 He successfully defended the United States' criminal indictment of Exxon Corporation.
 He also managed the litigation of the Florida Everglades water pollution case.

-Dr. Van Cleve has served as: Arbitrator, Attorney-Client Arbitration Board, District of Columbia Bar Association (inactive); Court-appointed Mediator, U.S. District Court for the District of Columbia (inactive).
-He is a former Member, American Arbitration Association National Roster of Neutrals (Commercial Arbitration and Mediation Panels).
-He is a certified neutral, U.S. District Court, Western District of Washington.
-He is a member of the bar in: State of Washington; District of Columbia (inactive); Illinois (inactive); and United States Supreme Court.
+Dr. Van Cleve formerly served as: Arbitrator, Attorney-Client Arbitration Board, District of Columbia Bar Association; and Court-appointed Mediator, U.S. District Court for the District of Columbia.
+He is a member of the bar in: State of Washington (inactive); District of Columbia; Illinois (inactive); and United States Supreme Court.